QC-at-Davis/QCC/src/Classical-Computation/Classical-Computation-Header.md

 * the Church-Turing Thesis
 * Computational Complexity

-The first three things serve as a foundation for understanding some basic principles in Theoretical Computer Science that then lead to motivations for Quantum Computing (henceforth refered to as "QC").
+The first three things serve as a foundation for understanding some basic principles in Theoretical Computer Science that then lead to motivations for Quantum Computing (henceforth referred to as "QC").

 The subsequent sections will explain these points in more detail.